haojian/DSC102SP24/index.md

     - See the PAs page for the PA schedule and details.
     - There are no late days for the PAs.
 Plan your work accordingly.

-- 12 Peer Instruction activities via iClickers.
+- 12 Peer Instruction activities.
-    - They will be held live in class using iClicker, spread randomly across the quarter.
+    - They will be held live in class through Google Forms/Sli.do, spread randomly across the quarter.
     - Each activity will have 2 multiple-choice questions (MCQ).
 Quantitative problems may exist but only the final answer will need to be selected.
 No partial credits.
     - For each question, you must first answer individually.
 Then you can discuss the question with you neighbor(s).
 After that, you can answer the question again.
     - These activities are also open books/notes/electronics/Web.
     - Grading is based on earnest participation in the whole activity.
     - If you miss an activity, you will get no credit for it, unless you notify the instructor in advance with a university approved reason.
     - You can miss up to 2 activities out of the 12 without losing credit.
-    - Make sure to bring your clicker to every lecture.
-If you happen to forget it one day, submit your written answers on a sheet.
+    - Make sure to bring your laptop/smartphone to every lecture.
-    - You are allowed to possess only your own clicker.
-Using someone else's clicker is an academic integrity violation that will entail serious consequences as listed below.

 - Midterm exam and cumulative final exam.
     - The midterm and final exams will be held in-person only.